 For your gluten and grain free recipes, you can substitute 1:1 for whole wheat flours if you do not have an allergy to chestnuts.
 Chestnut flour is similar to Tiger Nut flour’s earthy and nutty flavor.
 It is best used in crepes, breads, madeleines, muffins, pastas and cakes (except angel food cakes).
 Chestnut flour can also impart a sweetness to your recipes, so it is suggested to mix almond flour or coconut flour along with it.
 The texture of chestnut flour is similar to whole wheat flour and does not require additional eggs or moisture like coconut flour.

 All of these gluten and grain free flours can be used to recreate your favorite recipes, but they should be used in moderation in your diet.
 Make sure you always read the ingredients.
-Many companies add filler agents, gums, sugars, processed preservatives, etc to their flour mixes.
-Choose only quality organic flours made from natural sources, and set aside time to experiment with their many uses.
-And if you struggle to find any of these flours in your local natural food stores, check out Thrive Market where you can find a variety of gluten-free food options.
+Many companies add filler agents, gums, sugars, processed preservatives, etc. to their flour mixes.
+Choose only quality organic flours made from natural sources, and reliable brands such as Pamela’s and Bob’s Red Mill.
+Set aside time to experiment with the many uses of these unique products.
+And if you struggle to find any of these flours in your local natural food stores, or you can find a variety of gluten-free food options on-line.